 - i.
 All courses are based on the MATSEC syllabus - ii.
 General PE and Personal Awareness lessons (PAL) are compulsory components of the curriculum in the Sixth Form at De La Salle College - iii.
-In order to study subjects at Advanced or at Intermediate level students need to have a SEC/IGCSE pass in them except for Economics, History, Physical Education and Religion.
-Students will be allowed to study English at Advanced level only if they have a SEC/IGCSE pass in English Language and a SEC/IGCSE pass in English Literature.
-Students will only be allowed to study Engineering Drawing and Graphical Communication if they have a SEC pass in Graphical Communication.
+In order to apply for subjects at Advanced and at Intermediate level (except for Economics, Envionmental Science, History, Marketing, Philosophy, Physical Education, Psychology, Religion and Sociology) applicants need to have a SEC/IGCSE pass in them.
+Applicants will be allowed to choose English at Advanced level only if they have a SEC/IGCSE pass in English Language and a SEC/IGCSE pass in English Literature.
+Applicants will be allowed to choose English Literature.
+Applicants will be allowed to choose Engineering Drawing and Graphical Communication only if they have a SEC pass in Graphical Communication.